Battle of Quifangondo: ELNA

-The ELNA infantry was equipped with a miscellaneous array of Western, Chinese, and Soviet small arms.
+The ELNA infantry was equipped with a miscellaneous array of Western and Chinese small arms.
 The increased flow of foreign material and financial aid beginning in August had done little to improve this situation due to logistics woes and corruption in the Zairean Armed Forces, which had diverted the most modern CIA-supplied weapons bound for ELNA to its own arsenals.
 The small arms ELNA did receive intact from the CIA and Zaire were all obsolete or approaching obsolescence, and hopelessly outclassed by FAPLA's sophisticated Soviet weaponry.
 For fire support, ELNA had six 120 mm mortars of American origin.
 These had been part of a larger arms shipment supplied by the CIA in August, along with 3,430 high-explosive 120 mm projectiles.
 Aside from the mortars, the ELNA infantry had six M40 recoilless rifles, mounted on jeeps.
 The shortage of heavy support weapons during Roberto's offensive was always one of his primary concerns, and he repeatedly appealed to his allies for assistance in this regard.